 And that's all we need really.
 For the precise explanation is not important.

 What is significant is the Swede's stoic, if fearful, acceptance of his own fate, his expectation that he'll be dealt with for having broken some code, however crooked.

 Even more importantly, Nick learns that others will accept it too.
 Not because they agree with it but because it's someone else's code and there's not much in any case they can do about it.

 Hemingway may be criticized for wanting to have it both ways.
 His (that is, Nick's in the story) idealism and desire to help is admirable, but his (that is, the author's) patented cynicism is vindicated once again.
 Nick may have to leave town to protect himself.

 The last line may be Hemingway's ironic joke against himself.
-You don't have to think about such awful things, though I just made you do so, he says.
+You don't have to think about such awful things, he says, though he just made you do so.